 Career advice, tips and behind-the-scenes interviews to help you find yourself an ethical job.

 People find amazing jobs on EthicalJobs.com.au every day.
-This month we speak to Kat Lucas-Healey, who found her job as a Senior Policy Officer in the Victoria Government on EthicalJobs.com.au.
+This month we speak to Kimberley Lennon – who found her job as the Queensland Program Coordinator at youth mental health organisation batyr – on EthicalJobs.com.au.

 Have you ever wondered what hiring managers are looking for when recruiting for Australia's most sought-after NFPs?
 We’re interviewing the people who hire at the organisations you want to work in – and this month we speak to Steph Clee at refugee and migrant assistance organisation MDA.

 Despite your best efforts to prepare for an interview, your interviewer may end up judging you based on split-second impressions.
 So how can you break from the routine, and ensure you're assessed on your merits?